Our global contribution to a greener future.

 The Redecam boiler is designed to deliver up to 11 MW of thermal power at peak and approximately 9 MW of thermal power on average.

-Holcim Italia SpA, Holcim Group
+Holcim Italia

-Ternate Cement Plant.
+Ternate Plant.
 Italy

 • Redecam was awarded the EPC contract to modernize the main process kiln filter at Holcim’s Ternate Cement Plant.
 The obsolete electrostatic precipitator (ESP) was dismantled and replaced with a stateoftheart bag filter, ensuring full compliance with dustemission limits.
 The key challenge was to execute a largescale upgrade—about 470 tons of equipment and structures—within a highly constrained footprint and a kiln shutdown window of no more than 24 days.